kralverde/electrum-raven/README.rst

 Building executables:

 If you are having trouble building binaries check https://github.com/kralverde/electrum-raven/releases (You should try and build these yourself first!!!)

-NOTE: These executables are a little bloated because my hotfix for getting a correct header base is literally sticking a zipped blockchain_headers file in the executable.
-Currently working on getting the client to sync the whole chain.

 Windows: